CENTCOM Materiel Recovery Element: History

 43d SBDE had three subordinate battalions.
 62nd Engineer Battalion (TF HAMMER), commanded by Lieutenant Colonel Marvin L. Griffin and Command Sergeant Major Brian Holschbach, established procedures for engineer support to CMRE missions, effectively and safely delivered construction support, and transitioned the mission to follow-on engineer units.
 68th Combat Sustainment (TF WAR WAGON) Support Battalion, commanded by Lieutenant Colonel Jeremy Lewis and Command Sergeant Major Ashley, provided support team throughout the Combined Joint Operations Afghanistan (CJOA) to help with the CMRE mission.
 864th Engineer Battalion (TF PACEMAKER), commanded by Lieutenant Colonel John W. Henderson and Command Sergeant Major Christopher D. Tipton, completed base closures and base transfer to prepare for the exit of Operation Enduring Freedom (OEF).

 For OEF 2013 - 2014, the 82nd Sustainment Brigade replaced the 43d SBDE.
 The 82nd Sustainment Brigade was led by Colonel Mark D. Collins and Command Sergeant Major Alberto Delgado.
 Their mission was to focus on engineer deconstruction of bases and provide leadership and standards across a diverse unit composed primarily of Army National Guard and Army Reserve Soldiers.
 The command team engaged stakeholders across the entire country in order to facilitate deconstruction of bases and advance the CMRE mission.
 The team also invested numerous hours toward formal Officer Professional Development, advanced safety standards, and logistics and recovery efforts.
-Colonel Collins was well prepared for his challenging assignment.
+Colonel Collins was well prepared for the assignment.
 He possesses a Masters of Science in Logistics Management, a Masters of Arts in Strategic Studies, and was the recipient of the prestigious U.S. Army CGSC MG James Wright Distinguished Master Logistician Award, 2004.